Who is eligible for a shuttle?

 Yes, but please inquire in advance so we may accommodate your request.

-Are the Gardens ADA accessible?
+Are the locations wheelchair accessible?

-When is free shuttle program offered?
+When is The Clinton Family Fund Go2Gardens free shuttle program offered?

 What food options are available?